 Welcome to our news room.
 Here you will find all the latest news from the American Chamber as well as US companies in Ireland.
 If you would like to receive regular news updates, sign up for our weekly email FDI Focus.

-The American Chamber of Commerce Ireland has welcomed the announcement of new direct flights linking Ireland to LA, Newark and Hartford.
+The American Chamber of Commerce Ireland has today welcomed the launch of the Action Plan for Housing and Homelessness.